Soumen044/DSP.college.Website-FE/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contribution

+Contributions are welcome!
+To propose improvements:

-- Fork the repo
+- Fork this repository
-- Open new branch (e.g., `feature/responsive-improvement`)
+- Create a feature branch (`feature/your-feature`)
-- Commit and push your changes
+- Commit your changes
+- Push to your fork
-- Create a Pull Request for review
+- Open a Pull Request for review

-Suggestions, bug reports, and visual enhancements are very welcome.

 ---

 ## 📜 License

-No license specified.
-Intended for **educational and demonstration** purposes as part of a diploma project.
+This project is mainly intended for **educational and demonstration purposes** as part of a diploma major project.
+No formal license is specified.

 ---

-🔹 *Developed by [Soumen044](https://github.com/Soumen044) for Diploma in ITE (WBSCTE)*
+*Developed by [Soumen044](https://github.com/Soumen044/) for Diploma in Information Technology Engineering, WBSCTE.*